Kidnapping: Court admits six guns recovered from Wadume into evidence

 He was re-arrested 13 days later at his hideout in Kano State.

-At the resumed trial of the Defendants on Monday, led in evidence by the prosecution counsel, Mrs. Yetunde Adeola-Cole, the witness who is a member of the Police IRT squad, narrated how Wadume was tracked and arrested in Kano after he escaped.
+At the resumed trial of the defendants yesterday, led in evidence by the prosecution counsel, Mrs. Yetunde Adeola-Cole, the witness who is a member of the Police IRT squad, narrated how Wadume was tracked and arrested in Kano after he escaped.

-He said: “I recognize seven of the Defendants.
+He said: “I recognise seven of the defendants.
 I am in court this morning to narrate my findings regarding the case I investigated, involving the seven of them.

 “After a successful arrest, on their way back to base they were attacked by soldiers.
 The soldiers shot at the moving vehicle of the operatives.